CaelanBorowiec/Crate-Labeler/README.md

-# Bin Inventory Labeler
+# Crate Inventory Labeler

-A simple web app for creating printable labels for storage bins.
+A simple web app for creating printable labels for storage crates.
 Everything runs in your browser—no server, no database, no hassle.
 Just open the HTML file and start labeling.

 ![Made with HTML/CSS/JS](https://img.shields.io/badge/Made%20with-HTML%2FCSS%2FJS-blue)
 ![No Server Required](https://img.shields.io/badge/Server-Not%20Required-green)